 This is a very important question to ask yourself.
-What should the price of my yoga retreat be?
 When pricing your yoga retreat out, the most important question you need to ask is how much money do I need to make?
 And how much money do I want to make?
 These are hard questions to answer but you need to be honest and clear.
 One way to gauge how much money you need to make is to look at your life.
-If you have a full-time, daily job you need to think about if you can afford to take the time off.
-When pricing your retreat, you need to be honest.
+If you have a full-time, daily job you need to think about if you can afford to take time off.
+When pricing your retreat, you need to be honest with yourself.

-Before continuing, think about your answer to this question of how much you need to make.
+Before continuing, think about your answer to this question: how much do you need to make?